Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Introduction

 It is organized as follows: in \cref{sec:section2}, we present the main lines of the excursion-set approach, with a specific emphasis on how it enables to cure the so-called ``cloud-in-cloud'' issue arising from the most frequently used Press-Schechter formalism.
 We also introduce joint probabilities, which are key parameters to study two-point correlations, with the aim to remain as generic as possible.
-In \cref{sec:section3}, we apply these tools in the case of a scale-independent threshold for PBHs formation mechanism.
-The result of \cref{sec:section3} can be seen as the most natural excursion-set extension of the two-point correlation function derived in Ref.~\cite{Ali-Haimoud:2018dau}, and we show in \cref{sec:small} that it readily includes short-range exclusion effects, leading to a better and well-defined comprehension of clustering behaviors at small-scale. \cref{sec:section4} derives novel analytical expressions for correlations at the level of pairs of PBHs.
-As our approach remains agnostic of the details of the PBHs formation -- in particular independent of the shape of the density field power-spectrum -- we discuss in \cref{sec:section5} the scope of the possible use of the various spatial correlations introduced herein.
+In \cref{sec:section3}, we apply these tools in the case of a scale independent threshold for PBH formation mechanism.
+The result of \cref{sec:section3} can be seen as the most natural excursion-set extension of the two-point correlation function derived in Ref.~\cite{Ali-Haimoud:2018dau}, and we show in \cref{sec:small} that it readily includes short-range exclusion effects, leading to a better and well-defined comprehension of clustering behaviors at small scale. \cref{sec:section4} derives novel analytical expressions for correlations at the level of pairs of PBHs.
+As our approach remains agnostic of the details of the PBH formation -- in particular independent of the shape of the density field power spectrum -- we discuss in \cref{sec:section5} the scope of the possible use of the various spatial correlations introduced herein.